About

 Important Disclaimer

 Disclaimer: This content is for educational and informational purposes only and does not constitute financial, tax, or legal advice.
 Individual circumstances vary, and you should consult with a qualified professional before making financial decisions.
 Interest rates shown are representative ranges based on publicly available data and may not reflect rates offered by specific lenders.
 Actual rates depend on credit score, loan amount, term, vehicle type, down payment, and lender policies.
 While we strive for accuracy, rates and market conditions change frequently.
-Data current as of April 2026.
+Data current as of July 2026 (Experian Q1 2026 State of the Automotive Finance Market; Bankrate weekly auto-loan rate survey, June 3, 2026).

 Content reviewed by the Digital Calculator Team.
 Learn more about our accuracy standards.